Professional Kite Boarding Lessons

 How do I choose an instructor?

 At Complete Kite Boarding I will be your instructor.
 You do not have to be worried that you will be paired with an instructor whom just learned to kite and was hired on the beach a few weeks ago.
 If you do choose another school, I would recommend asking for an instructor that has at least 4 years of experience.
 Here is my rationale: unlike Maui, most places in the world have a kite boarding season that is 2 or 3 months long and If they teach for four years that just may be the equivalent of working their job for 12 months.
 With a years worth of experience they may have an idea of what to do when things go wrong and may be able to answer your questions correctly.
-If you have a chance, watch instructors from many schools teach and request the one whom knows what they are doing.
+If you have a chance, watch instructors from many schools teach and request the one whom students are progressing quickly and know what they are doing.

 Take the next step and say "I'm going to do this."
 Call or text (808)250-6922.